xmartlabs/blog/_posts/2022-03-28-farming-with-machine-learning.md

 ## The problem with weed control in agriculture

-Agricultural producers have to address three main problems when facing the challenges of growing weed amongst their plantations:
+Agricultural producers have to address three main problems when facing the issue of weeds growing amongst their plantations:

 - The cost it infers.
 - The damage to the soil.